DardenDSC/club-resources/recruiting/README.md

 integrated within projects such that the typically staffing would be a Data Scientist, Data Engineer, Generalist Consultant, and Software Developer.

-**Interview Timeline & Roles**: Consultant (Applications accepted July - Oct.
-7)
+**Interview Timeline & Roles**: "Specialist" (Applications: Open July - Oct.
+7; Decisions: Rolling (mid-December))

 **Interview Process**:

-1. Hacker Rank Test (Python + SQL)
-2. PEI Interview (informational/behavioral interview) with Recruiter
-3. Virtual Case Interview (typical generalist consulting case)
-4. Technical Data Science Interview (on-site)
+1. Have a call with a recruiter to assess fit and skills
+2. Complete a data science test (R + Python + General Statistics)
+3. Virtual Technical Interview (1 hour w/ Analytics teammember, typically an "Expert" (Engagement Manager-level))
+4. Virtual or On-site Technical Interviews (4, 45-minute interviews with at least 2 partners)

+The final round technical interviews comprise of a "verbal" model building session.
+The interviewer will provide some detail on a client engagement and you will have to describe to them how you would approach the problem, including technical detail on the technical methods you choose and why.
+There may also be one interview that is more like a typical business consulting case.

 **Office Locations**: 5 "hub"" cities -

  1. Waltham, MA
  2. New York, NY